FEATURE-Typhoon Haiyan survivors rebuild lives with farming, pigs, stores

 Felipa Balbuana had not worked for years and is now one of around 20 typhoon survivors working in a factory in Tacloban, the worst hit city, to produce backpacks and help supplement her husband's increasingly meager income as a fish vendor.

-Members of the Leyte Union of Producers of Agricultural Products, a local farming union, lost their livelihoods and are working with the International Organization for Migration (IOM) to use lumber from coconut trees to build temporary shelters.
+Members of the Leyte Union of Producers of Agricultural Products, a local farming union, lost their livelihoods and are working with the International Organization of Migration to use lumber from coconut trees to build temporary shelters.

-IOM estimates about 130,000 coconut trees will be salvaged to produce enough lumber to construct 5,800 shelters in three typhoon-affected regions by February 2015.

 "The fallen and damaged coconut trees are our last resources.
 We have to use our meagre resources instead of waiting for somebody to help," said Noel Inot, 39, a coconut farmer and member of the union.